Setting up a Masternode

 dms/dms-cli setgenerate true 1

-For a rented server, please ask yourself if the provider agrees.
+For a rented server, please check if the provider agrees.
 If you renting an expensive server, mining on 1 or 2 CPU will probably be ok.
 At a VPS for $1 each month, the provider will not calculate with a 100% CPU usage.
 Often, mining is even explicitly disallowed.